simrb/cms3/readme.md

 About
 ============

-It is a simple cms by creating with php language, the base feature included as the following,
+It is a simple cms by creating with php language, the base functions as follows,

-	record module, allow user to post
-	category module, for record module
-	tag module, for record module
-	file module, allow uploading the pictures
-	user module, allow adding, modifing, deleting user, allow user to do or not do anything
+	admin module	- record management, category, tag, upload file, user system front module	- the base front-end page for normal user common module	- database scheme, function library, config, access file theme module	- all of module templates, css, js file others module	- upload files, custom files, all of backup files will be stored here.